RhymeForge ยท Word page

 Words that rhyme with Merry

 Treated as a common-tongue word, merry is also a two-syllable sound-shape on the tight /ษช/ โ€” one that doesn't close on a consonant at all.
 Common words like this gain weight from the company they keep on the line.
 In a song, the word is a quotidian anchor.
-Behind it, the rhyme map shows strict matches show up in low numbers, family-rhyme territory comes up dry, and the assonance bucket is the workhorse here.
-The slant-by-vowel column will carry you a long way past the strict matches.
+Behind it, the rhyme map shows strict rhymes are abundant, family-rhyme territory comes up dry, and the assonance bucket is the workhorse here.
+Use the strict rhymes for the structural beats and let slant rhymes do the interior work.

 Open merry in RhymeForge โ†’